sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 ### Week 28: Modular Programming and Multi-File Projects
 - Separating declarations from definitions
-- Designing and documenting header and source files
+- Designing header and source files
 - Include guards and `#pragma once`
 - `extern`, internal and external linkage, and multiple-definition errors
 - Information hiding with `static` and opaque pointers